zechnologic/xmrmeet/README.md

 - Users can create a profile and indicate:

   - Their city or general location
+  - Whether they are available to hang out
   - Whether they are available to exchange **Monero for cash, cash for Monero, or both**

 - All communication and meetup details happen **offline**, via any third-party messaging service (Signal, WhatsApp, Telegram, email, etc.).
 XMR Meet is just a directory for those interested in meeting up - it does not handle trades directly.